Skip to main content

 Pier 2 West is a critical part of the Port of Astoria’s infrastructure, supporting the region’s commercial fishing fleet and seafood processing industry.
 Originally constructed in the 1940s, the pier has endured decades of use and exposure, leading to the deterioration of pilings and significant seawall damage.
 Due to safety concerns, the Oregon Department of Transportation imposed weight restrictions on the structure in 2017.

-· A $1.2 million preconstruction grant from Business Oregon
+• $1.2 million preconstruction grant from Business Oregon

-· $25.3 million in federal funds from the U.S. Department of Transportation’s Port Infrastructure Development Program (PIDP)
+• $25.3 million in federal funds from the U.S. Department of Transportation’s Port Infrastructure Development Program (PIDP)

 To secure necessary permits, the Port developed three key documents:

-· Environmental Assessment (led by Campbell Environmental)
+• Environmental Assessment (led by Campbell Environmental)

-· Joint Permit Application
+• Joint Permit Application

-· Mitigation Plan
+• Mitigation Plan

-To avoid further delays, the Port withdrew its appeal and submitted two new conditional use applications: one for the original Port-owned mitigation site and one for an alternative state-owned site north of the original
+To avoid further delays, the Port withdrew its appeal and submitted two new conditional use applications: one for the original Port-owned site and one for an alternative state-owned site north of the original.
+The Port maintains that the original site remains the most feasible mitigation option.

-These short-term repairs will help maintain the safety and operational viability of Pier 2 West while long-term construction planning continues.
-This proactive step ensures that seafood processing operations and public safety are not compromised as the Port moves forward with the rehabilitation of Pier 2 West.
+These short-term repairs are vital to maintain safety and operational viability while long-term construction planning continues.
+This proactive step ensures that seafood processing operations and public safety are not compromised as rehabilitation moves forward.

 Aerial port view, damaged wooden beams, rusty metal sheets, overgrown dock.